 Clients throughout the west and across the country seek Walter's advice in matters involving transactions, disputes and consultations with Indian tribes and other Native American groups.
 In addition, clients look to Walter when pursuing federal lands leasing, development, and related permitting and environmental compliance efforts under the National Environmental Policy Act ("NEPA"), Section 106 of the National Historic Preservation Act, the Endangered Species Act, and related federal statutes.

 Walter also is actively involved in community and professional non-profit organizations.
 He has served as President of the Rocky Mountain Mineral Law Foundation, a world-class continuing education provider for professionals working in the areas of natural resources development and environmental law.
-In addition, Walter is Chair of the Board of Trustees of the Albuquerque Academy, an independent day school.
+In addition, Walter is a past Chair and a current member of the Board of Trustees of the Albuquerque Academy, an independent day school.

 Walter enjoys hiking, skiing, and mountain bike riding that does not involve crashing on boulders.